browserengineering/book/book/scheduling.md

 next: skipped
 ...

-The browser must run sophisticated applications while staying responsive to user actions.
+Modern browsers must run sophisticated applications while staying responsive to user actions.
 Doing so means choosing which of its many tasks to prioritize and which to delay until later---tasks like JavaScript callbacks, user input, and rendering.
-Moreover, the browser must be split across multiple threads, with different threads running events in parallel to maximize responsiveness.
+Moreover, browser work must be split across multiple threads, with different threads running events in parallel to maximize responsiveness.

 Tasks and Task Queues